pqvst/cafeandcowork/data/taipei/now-coffee.md

   - menu8.jpg
 review:
   en: |
-    The entrance to this cafe is a little hidden since the front only has a take-out window.
-The cafe entrance is actually from the side road.
-There are two floors with seating (the 3rd floor is just an event space).
+    Go through the side entrance, the front is take-out only (pricing is slightly more expensive for seating).
+When entering the cafe, pick a table on the first two floors (3rd floor is just an event space) then order at the counter.

     Overall I'd say this cafe is great for having a nice lunch and doing some work or study.
 I would definitely recommend getting a seat on the second floor, which was very quiet, has plenty of natural light, and comfortable seats.